 How to write a convincing business plan?

+If your business is all in your head, it's hard to convince lenders and investors that you have a credible business.
+And this is precisely where a business plan comes in.
 This highly recognized management tool is essentially a written document that describes who you are, what you plan to accomplish, how you plan to overcome the risks involved and deliver the expected returns.

-Often people think of business plans as being limited to starting new businesses or applying for business loans.
+Often people think that business plans are limited to starting new businesses or applying for business loans.
 No, they are also essential to running a business with a clear, well-researched plan.
+A convincing business plan provides concrete, factual evidence that your business idea is in fact sound and reasonable and has every chance of succeeding.

 Who should convince your business plan?